grdddj/done-for-today/plan.md

 ## Deep work

-Translations
+Onboarding new colleague to the code and project

-- embed fonts into the translations blob
+Trezor-user-env - fix the branch name for CI firmware artifacts

 ## Other work